-Jon says the most important steps SMB owners should take to maximise their online and VoIP security are:
+Jon says the most important steps SMB owners should take to maximize their online and VoIP security are:

-Change default passwords on internet connected devices – Your router is like your front door and the passwords are the keys.
+Change default passwords on internet-connected devices – Your router is like your front door and the passwords are the keys.
 Default passwords are widely available online.
-So protect your network by changing the locks: replace the default password regularly.
+To protect your network by changing the locks: replace the default password regularly.

-Disable remote access – while it’s a convenient way manage routers over the internet, it can also be used by hackers to change settings and steal your VoIP login details.
-Either disable it, or configure a firewall to restrict access to trusted sources only.
+Disable remote access – while it’s a convenient way to manage routers over the internet, it can also be used by hackers to change settings and steal your VoIP login details.
+Either disable it or configure a firewall to restrict access to trusted sources only.

 Network security – Configure and use a Firewall and credible Anti-spyware or Anti-virus software.

 And there’s even a silver lining to the hackers as well.
-Recent news has focused on the rise of the so-called ‘white hat’ hackers – ethical computer experts who perform penetration testing on new products to make sure there are no security holes that the bad guys (known as ‘black hat’ hackers) can utilise.
+Recent news has focused on the rise of the so-called ‘white hat’ hackers – ethical computer experts who perform penetration testing on new products to make sure there are no security holes that the bad guys (known as ‘black hat hackers) can utilize.

-This has itself spawned something of a global industry, as the big players – such as Microsoft, Apple and even Facebook – are offering bounties to people who discover security flaws with their products, and report it to the company.
+This has itself spawned something of a global industry, as the big players – such as Microsoft, Apple, and even Facebook – are offering bounties to people who discover security flaws with their products, and report them to the company.

 ‘Bug bounties’, as they are known, can mean thousands of dollars for anyone with the time and the technical knowledge of how to find them – which means that even if there’s a security issue with a network or system you use, it’s odds-on that someone will find it, and claim the reward from the company involved.